 Autumn Douglas was raised in the Ogden Valley and graduated from Weber High School in 1996.
 She studied hotel management and worked as a Concierge for the Ogden Marriott and as a Tax Examiner for the Internal Revenue Service before deciding to stay at home full time in 2005.

 She found Montessori that same year while searching for preschools.
 She fell in love immediately and knew it was the right fit for her family.
-She has been an active parent since MMA opened and has volunteered in the classroom and with the Montessori Academy Parent Association.
+She has been an active parent since MMA opened and has volunteered both in the classroom and with the Montessori Academy Parent Association.
 She served as President of the Parent Association during the 2016-2017 school year.
 She was a substitute teacher before joining the office full time in July 2017.
 She completed the Montessori Teacher Assistant training program through Westminster in 2018.

-She lives in Liberty with her two sons Lancer and Ryker.
-She enjoys skiing, horseback riding, traveling, crafts, the color mint green, spending time with the people she loves and watching her favorite movies over and over.
+She lives in South Ogden with her husband Richie, sons Lancer and Ryker, dog Hendrix and cat Trixie.
+She enjoys skiing, golf, boating, traveling, crafts, the color mint green, reading cold case files and watching the same movies over and over again.

 Ms. Nicoletta is originally from the Pacific Northwest area.
 She holds her B.A. in Ecological Studies and minor in Sociology from Seattle University.
 She received a M.Ed. in Montessori Education from St. Catherine’s University.
 She has her upper and lower elementary Montessori certification through the Institute for Guided Studies, lower elementary Montessori certification from North American Montessori Center and her Utah State teaching license.